 - "The most fundamental gift is the Holy Spirit" (p.
 564).

 A section of the book gets into Aristotelian metaphysics and its appropriation by Thomas Aquinas, which is very important to contemporary debates.
 On the one side, some readers may find this terrain difficult to navigate, though I find the presentation very clear and accessible.
 On other side, some more scholarly readers may wish Poythress would go into more details than he does.
 I didn't have a problem with this, since this is not an academic article, but I could see some readers being frustrated, especially if they agree with Aristotle or have some affinity for Aquinas.
 Personally, I feel that the challenges that Poythress brings to philosophical terminology and all its baggage are entirely appropriate, despite the ripples (and waves) they may cause for those immersed in historical theology.
 He follows in the footsteps of John Frame, and I believe that's the biblical path to take.
 We need to be suspicious of importing terminology from secular philosophy into our Christian faith, and especially suspicious of those who try to make that terminology "the only" terminology permissible in theological discussions.

 Should You Read the Book?

 Good gracious, YES!
 This is going to be a frequently referenced work from a theologian whose immense knowledge is matched only by his humility and service to the church.
-You’ll rarely encounter a theologian who writes this clearly on such deep issues.
-It belongs on every theologian’s bookshelf.
-Click the image below to see more details about the book on P&R’s website, as well as a video interview with the author.
-Enjoy this book!!
+You'll rarely encounter a theologian who writes this clearly on such deep issues.
+It belongs on every theologian's bookshelf.

 Note: This post contains affiliate links.